Looking to embrace agile working, but don’t want to invest in a permanent office space?

 Coworking Office Spaces For Teams Under 30

-Our shared office spaces in London, Reading and Manchester allow startups, small businesses and freelancers to reap the benefits of agile working.
+Our shared office spaces in London, Reading and Manchester enable startups, small businesses and freelancers to reap the benefits of agile working.

 A private office in a coworking space is great for businesses who want to save space.
 If you’re only likely to have some members of staff in the office at any one time, you can account for a few less desks – then, if by any chance your team are all in the office, some can utilise the hotdesking space.

 As well as helping businesses save desk space, coworking spaces are great for empowering employees to work when, where and how suits them.
 With many different features – like a hotdesking area, breakout spaces, private phone booths, meeting rooms, communal areas, and focus booths – employees can move around, and work where best suits the type of work they are doing.
 They can collaborate with their team members, then focus on their own when they need to.

 Need temporary office space in London?
 Access agile space on-demand and enquire here about our daily, weekly and monthly passes.

 A Yours. managed office space gives bigger businesses the opportunity to embrace agile working.